warmwaffles/blog/content/projects/exqlite.md

 date: 2021-04-28
 ---

 An elixir library to interface with SQLite3.
+It's quick an easy to get running and works well on embeded Nerves projects.

 [source code](https://github.com/elixir-sqlite/exqlite)